 “No, I am coming in because this is my dad, and you guys called me to come here and now you’re not letting me in to see him.
 Please just tell me what happened.”

-Now I don’t have anything against slang and the yo’s and aints and all the other words that are customary to various groups in the US, but today was one of those days that warranted a little something extra.
+Now I don’t have anything against slang but today was one of those days that warranted a little something extra.
 But I got none.

-Instead I was asked literally 10 minutes later to fill out all kinds of forms for my dad.
-I was literally holding on to the hospital counter with wobbly legs and shaky hands trying to get the papers filled out.
+Instead, I was asked 10 minutes later to fill out all kinds of forms for my dad.
+I was holding on to the hospital counter with wobbly legs and shaky hands trying to get the papers filled out.

-Finally my mom arrives with some soup that she had made my dad.
-She had no idea what was happening and neither did my 3 year old daughter who was now running straight into my dad’s hospital room.
+Finally, my mom arrives with some soup that she had made my dad.
+She had no idea what was happening and neither did our 3-year-old daughter who was now running straight into my dad’s hospital room.